qinatan/Fetch---iOS-Coding-Challenge/README.md

 - Views: Contains the SwiftUI views that make up the user interface (ContentView.swift, MealDetailView.swift, MealListView.swift, MealRowView.swift).
 - receiptAppApp.swift: The main entry point of the application.

-Getting Started

-Prerequisites

-Xcode 12 or later
-Swift 5.3 or later

 Installation

-Clone the repository:
 1. git clone https://github.com/your-username/receiptapp.git
 2. Open the project in Xcode
 3. Build and run the project using Xcode.